Rams' CB Aqib Talib, LG Joe Noteboom headed to IR - WHIZ News

 Troy Hill started in place of Talib against the 49ers and had five tackles and one pass defense.
 Hill, a five-year veteran who has spent the last four seasons with the Rams, started seven games last season when Talib had surgery to repair a high-ankle sprain.

-“We expect Troy to fill in perfectly,” defensive end Michael Brockers said Monday.
+“We expect Troy to fill in perfectly,” defensive end Michael Brockers said.
 “He’s a guy who kind of filled in for Lib last year when Lib went out with the ankle injury, and we still continued to roll.
 So we knew with him stepping in we were comfortable, and nobody flinched.
-Nobody thought any differently because we knew that he could come in there and play.
-He’s started before.”
+Nobody thought any differently because we knew that he could come in there and play.”

+Noteboom was replaced by Jamil Demby, who has played 147 career snaps on offense.
+Demby filled in at right guard against New Orleans when Austin Blythe sustained an ankle injury and started the following week at Cleveland.

+The Rams had to replace two starters on the offensive line coming into this season, and struggles up front have limited what had been one of the NFL’s best offenses the previous two seasons.
+The loss of stability after left guard Rodger Saffold went to the Tennessee Titans in free agency and center John Sullivan was not re-signed have magnified the struggles of Noteboom, Demby and center Brian Allen.

+“For these other guys, it’s not that they’re doing a bad job,” left tackle Andrew Whitworth said.
+“They’re just in that mix of growing as football players.
+They’re young, and we’re all learning to communicate together and we’re all in it the same way, and, you know what, it’s on all of us to get it fixed and get better.”

-McVay also said safety John Johnson III is being evaluated for a right shoulder injury.
-Johnson will get an MRI, and McVay said it was possible he could miss the game at Atlanta on Sunday.
+The Rams could be without a third starter at Atlanta on Sunday as safety John Johnson III is being evaluated for a right shoulder injury he sustained against the 49ers.
+Johnson will get an MRI as part of a second opinion, and McVay said the injury could require surgery.

+Marqui Christian would start if Johnson, who is tied for the team lead in interceptions (2) and is tied for second in tackles (51), cannot play.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL